YitziG/consent-policy/README.md

 </body>
 ```

-Once the page is done loading you can initialize the library provided "consent policy" object with the live data from the server like so:
+Once the page finishes loading you can initialize the library provided "consent policy" object with the live data from the server like so:
 ```javascript
 consentPolicy.init(policy);
 ```